 When you hear of the flu or virus outbreak in your area, stay home if possible.
 Avoid public places in particular.
 This will serve double duty by keeping you out of the cold that makes you more susceptible.

 8. Take an antiviral medication

 If you’re exposed to the flu, be proactive and nip it in the bud with a prescription for Relenza or Tamiflu.
 The only catch is there’s a short window of opportunity for these medications to be effective.
 These treatments must begin within 48 hours of the onset of symptoms.
 So as soon as you feel signs of the flu coming on, call your doctor.
 If your doctor can’t see you right away, go to an urgent care.

 9. Get a massage

 According to a 2010 study for Cedars-Sinai Medical Center, Swedish massage increases lymphocytes, which improve the effectiveness of the immune system.
 So now you have the perfect excuse to treat yourself to a massage!
-If regular massages aren’t in your budget, trade massages with your partner to help stave off illness.
+If regular massages (visit this site right here)aren’t in your budget, trade massages with your partner to help stave off illness.

 10. Get your z’s